ist356/assignment-08-hddare/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+My experience with this assignment was very different from the other ones as the vast majority was done in class with you.
+To me, this assignment felt more as a demonstration of the capabilities of geopandas, folium, streamlit, seaborn etc and how powerful they can be working together.
+NOTE: I wasn't able to install geopandas properly in class, I was having a weird issue with my pip3.
+However, I've worked with the package extensively for my semester project in IST407, so I am very familiar with it and how it works.
+All of that code is done in an azure environment, so I've never needed to actually install it in VSCode.
+This assignment was very interesting, and I'm looking forward to applying geopandas seaborn as well as hopefully folium in my final project.